-- Distributions are taxable to you whether or not you reinvest these amounts in additional ETF Shares. - Distributions declared in December-if paid to you by the end of January-are taxable as if received in December. - Any dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income.
-If you are an individual and meet certain holding-period requirements with respect to your ETF Shares, you may be eligible for reduced tax rates on "qualified dividend income," if any, or a special tax deduction on "qualified REIT dividends," if any, distributed by the Fund.

-- Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares. - Capital gains distributions can occur when the Fund sells assets at a gain.
+- A majority of the income dividends that you receive are expected to be exempt from federal and alternative minimum taxes. - Distributions of capital gains and any investment income that is not exempt from federal income tax are taxable to you whether or not you reinvest these amounts in additional ETE Shares. - Distributions declared in December-if paid to you by the end of January-are taxable as if received in December. - Any short-term capital gains distribution that you receive is taxable to you as ordinary income. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares. - Capital gains distributions can occur when the Fund sells assets at a gain.
 Capital gains distributions vary from year to year as a result of the Fund's investment activities and cash flows, including those due to redemption activity by Fund shareholders. - Capital gain distributions may occur if Vanguard makes changes that would impact the Fund directly or indirectly, including if Vanguard makes changes to the Fund's portfolio or to any other Vanguard fund or product that would involve the redemption of shares of the Fund and the related sale of the Fund's or an underlying Vanguard fund's investments. - Your cost basis in the Fund will be decreased by the amount of any return of capital that you receive.
-This, in turn, will affect the amount of any capital gain or loss that you realize when selling your ETF Shares. - Return of capital distributions generally are not taxable to you until your cost basis has been reduced to zero.
-If your cost basis is at zero, return of capital distributions will be treated as capital gains. - A sale of ETF Shares is a taxable event.
+This, in turn, will affect the amount of any capital gain or loss that you realize when selling or exchanging your Fund shares. - Return of capital distributions generally are not taxable to you until your cost basis has been reduced to zero.
+If your cost basis is at zero, return of capital distributions will be treated as capital gains. - Exempt-interest dividends from a tax-exempt fund are taken into account in determining the taxable portion of any Social Security or railroad retirement benefits that you receive.

+- Income paid from tax-exempt bonds whose proceeds are used to fund private, for-profit organizations may be subject to the federal alternative minimum tax. - A sale of ETF Shares is a taxable event.
 This means that you may have a capital gain to report as income, or a capital loss to report as a deduction, when you complete your tax return.

 Individuals, trusts, and estates whose income exceeds certain threshold amounts are subject to a 3.8% Medicare contribution tax on "net investment income."
-Net investment income takes into account distributions paid by the Fund and capital gains from any sale of ETF Shares.
+Net investment income takes into account distributions paid by the Fund (except exempt-interest dividends) and capital gains from any sale of ETF Shares.

-Dividend distributions and capital gains distributions that you receive, as well as your gains or losses from any sale of ETF Shares, may be subject to state and local income taxes.
+Income dividends and capital gains distributions that you receive, as well as your gains or losses from any sale of ETF Shares, may be subject to state and local income taxes.